 Change the following paragragh as follows (P2110L1):

 The responder shall initiate the SU-MIMO BF feedback subphase an MBIFS following the reception of an EDMG BRP-RX/TX packet with the BRP CDOWN field set to 0 from the initiator.
 The responder shall send a MIMO BF Feedback frame (see 9.6.22.6) to the initiator with the TA field set to the MAC address of the responder and the RA field set to the MAC address of the initiator.
 The MIMO BF Feedback frame shall carry the dialog token in the Dialog Token field that identifies the SU-MIMO BF training.
 In the MIMO Feedback Control element (see 9.4.2.261) of the MIMO BF Feedback frame, the SU/MU and Link Type field shall be set to 0.
-In case of channel aggregation, the Channel Aggregation Present subfield of the MIMO FBCK-TYPE field should be set to 1….
+If the MIMO BF Feedback frame contains SU-MIMO BF feedback for initiator link, the ComeBack Delay field shall be set to zero.
+Otherwise the ComeBack Delay field shall be set to a non-zero value which indicates when the responder will be ready with SU-MIMO BF feedback for initiator link.
+If the ComeBack Delay field is set to zero, in case of channel aggregation, the Channel Aggregation Present subfield of the MIMO FBCK-TYPE field should be set to 1….

+If the ComeBack Delay field of the MIMO BF Feedback frame received from the responder is set to a non-zero value, the initiator shall send a MIMO BF Poll frame with the SU/MU and Poll Type fields set to 0 to the responder immediately after the responder’s comeback delay has elapsed subject to the DMG channel access rule in DTI.
+In this case, the responder shall respond with a MIMO BF Feedback frame which contains SU-MIMO BF feedback for initiator link a SIFS following the reception of the MIMO BF Poll frame.

 10.39.9.2.3 MU-MIMO beamforming

 10.39.9.2.3.3 MIMO phase